zephyrproject-rtos/zephyr/doc/project/project_roles.rst

 by the other Maintainers, the Release Engineering team can set an assignee when the latter is not possible.

-* Right to dismiss stale reviews and seek reviews from additional maintainers, developers and contributors
+* Right to dismiss stale and unrelated reviews or reviews not following :ref:`expectations <reviewer-expectations>` from reviewers and seek reviews from additional maintainers, developers and contributors
-* Right to block pull requests from being merged
+* Right to block pull requests from being merged until issues or changes requested are addressed
 * Responsibility to re-assign a pull request if they are the original submitter of the code
 * Responsibility to drive the pull request to a mergeable state